AWS-Streamlined/ascc/README.md

 ## Supported Languages

 Currently, this pipeline only supports NodeJS SST applications.
-It should be possible to build a pipeline for any kind of SST applications with docker.
-Feel free to open pull requests to add other Dockerfiles for other languages.
+It should be possible to build a pipeline for any kind of application and framework, with the help of docker containers.
+Feel free to open pull requests to add other Dockerfiles for other languages/frameworks!

 ## Supported Repository Providers